BradicM/Sarcoma_TE_paper_analysis/README.md

 The data directory includes the source data and code necessary to recreate all main and supplemental figures.
 The data directory has two subdirectories: 'study' and 'TCGA'.
 The 'study' subdirectory features analysis of the clinical dataset collected at MSKCC, while the 'TCGA' subdirectory represents the data set and analysis that replicate our observations.

-All necessary data files to reproduce all the figures are available in the 'data/study' and 'data/TCGA' folders and include:
+All necessary data files to reproduce all the figures are available in the 'data/study' and 'data/TCGA' folders

-C_GAS_gene_list_KEGG

-Clinical_phenotypes

-Epigentic_pathway_genes

-Gene_lists_for_ddGSEA.txt

-GLMnet_Functions.R

-NanostringCentroids_from_Petiprez_publication

-Pathway_annotations_for_24_pathways.txt

-TE_family_annotation

 NOTE: study and TCGA folders do not include gene and Transposable element count matrices ("gene_expression counts" and "INTERGENIC_TE_normalized_expression_1052_repeats" becaus of their size), and these files could be downloaded from Zenodo: https://zenodo.org/uploads/10313854 for TCGA data, and study data are avable with controlled access from